marmelab/react-admin/docs/AuthRBAC.md

 ## Components

-Ra-rbac provides replacements for react-admin components, that include role-based access control.
+Ra-rbac provides alternative components to react-admin base components.
+These alternative components include role-based access control and are as follows:

 - Main
     - [`<Resource>`](#resource)